 - $1,000 to $5,000

 You’ll then be given offers, based on your zip code, for products like online savings accounts, high yield checking accounts and cash management accounts.

-Getting offers for life insurance requires a bit more information than other products.
-You’ll be asked specific personal information like age, sex, height, weight, and history of tobacco use.
+Getting personalized life insurance policy quotes requires a bit more information than other products.
+You’ll be asked specific personal information like age, sex, height, weight and history of tobacco use.

-Once you’ve entered this info, you’ll receive offers in three tiers:
+Once you’ve entered this info, you’ll receive personalized quotes from Fiona and LeapLife in three tiers:

 - Basic ($250,000)

 - Essential ($500,000)

 - Elite ($1 million)

 All offers are for term life insurance with lengths of 10 to 40 years.
 Whole life policies are also available over the phone with a licensed Fiona and LeapLife specialist, but I do not recommend whole life policies in most situations.
 Providers include Pacific Life, AIG, Transamerica, Prudential, Lincoln Financial Group and more.